ISO 5060: The New International Standard for Translation Quality Evaluation

 ISO 5060 and AI-Powered LQA

-The rise of AI in translation quality evaluation creates new opportunities and questions around ISO 5060 compliance.
+AI in translation quality evaluation creates both opportunities and questions around ISO 5060 compliance.

 Can AI Perform ISO 5060 Evaluation?